qral-scan/MrMother/README.md

 2) open directory with MrMother.py
 3) run MrMother.py

-## How it works:
-- MrMother was created to avoid stress situations between developers, connected with code review time.
-Some developers, unfortunately, are sleeping; but business wants speed.
+## Default settings & abilities:
-- The default settings in MrMother.py and Data.py assume one assignee, chosen in gitlab when merge request was created, and two reviewers written in description block like: @gitlab_nickName.
+- The default settings assume one assignee, and two reviewers written in description block like: @repo_nickName.
-- So if merge request is approved by less than three developers and is not in draft state, bot'll send info about such merge request to chat.
+- If merge request is approved by less than three developers and is not in draft, bot'll send info about such merge request to chat.
-- Also bot'll notify if unresolved comments exist or if merge request is ready for merge
+- Also bot'll notify if unresolved comments exist, if merge request is ready for merge, if has conflicts
 - Just in case you are busy, bot'll also notify you with Celero neural network nice female voice.

-## Commands 🫡
+## Commands
 - /study
 - /help
 - /start